 Note: These solicitation methods are used by both legitimate charities and charitable scams.
 You should always research any organization before sending them money.

-Photo credits, stop stealing: Nisha A, ID theft, stock photo.
+Photo credits: ID theft, stock photo.